parinfer/parinfer.js/README.md

 [Indent Mode](http://shaunlebron.github.io/parinfer/#indent-mode)
 or
 [Paren Mode](http://shaunlebron.github.io/parinfer/#paren-mode)
 on the given text.
 Smart Mode is currently something in between.

 Arguments:

 - `text` is the full text input.
 - `options` is an object with the following properties:
+  - `commentChars` - a character (ie: string of length 1) or array of characters that should be considered comments in the code (defaults to `[";"]`)
   - `cursorLine` - zero-based line number of the cursor
   - `cursorX` - zero-based x-position of the cursor
   - `prevCursorLine` and `prevCursorX` is required by Smart Mode (previous cursor position)